Table of Contents

 When many people are affected by the same product or same industry, or toxic chemical explosion cases, they could file a class-action lawsuit to claim their damages.

-Employers should follow OSHA’s Hazardous Communication standards to ensure the safety of the employees.
+Employers should follow OSHA’s Hazardous Communication standards to ensure the safety of their employees.
 Safety education programs should be conducted to educate the employees to handle the chemicals with care.
 Chemical containers should be labeled, and material safety data sheets should be maintained.

 Chemical containers should be labeled and kept in places with proper ventilation.
 Safety gear like protective machine guards, safety gloves, masks, and protective clothing should be provided.